Tracy Barnes: History

+CIA career

 In 1950 he went to Washington to serve as special assistant to Under Secretary of the Army, Archibald S. Alexander.
 He also served as deputy director of the Psychological Strategy Board during the Korean War.

 In 1951 he joined the CIA.
 In 1953, he was appointed Special Assistant for Paramilitary Psychological Operations, under Frank Wisner, and was the principal case officer in the CIA operation leading up to the 1954 Guatemalan coup d'état.

-From 1954 to 1956, he was appointed Chief Of Station (COS) in Germany.
+From 1954 to 1956, he was appointed Chief Of Station (COS) in Germany and in the United Kingdom from 1957 to 1959.

-From 1957 to 1959, he was appointed Chief Of Station (COS) in United Kingdom.